care for diabetic foot ulcer

 By managing your diabetes, watching your feet, and treating infections quickly, you can lower the risk of serious problems.
 Talking to your healthcare team is important to create a plan to prevent and manage diabetic foot ulcers and infections.

-Foot ulcer complications
+foot ulcer complications

 “The risk of ulcers and amputations doubles to quadruples with age and duration of disease.”18